rust-br/rust-book-pt-br/second-edition/src/ch05-02-example-structs.md

 ## An Example Program Using Structs
-## Um Exemplode um Programa que usa Structs
+## Um Exemplo de um Programa que usa Structs

 To understand when we might want to use structs, let’s write a program that calculates the area of a rectangle.
 We’ll start with single variables, and then